hendratanjaya/weather-app/README.md

 Product Pict:
 ![Screenshot (198)](https://github.com/user-attachments/assets/d07f79da-efd3-4b39-9b54-4ad06be79298)

-This project was created as a training session so I have a better understanding of API usage.
+This project was created as a training session my goal is to have a better understanding of API usage.

 Thank You~